 Rejection hurts: how can we deal with it?

-However, they might have developed better coping strategies for dealing with hurt.
+However, they might have developed better coping strategies so they know how to deal with rejection when it comes around.
 The fact is that the rejection we might feel from being turned down is perfectly natural.
 It's in no sense 'abnormal' to feel upset about being rejected.
 Then why does it happen?

 According to behavioural psychologists from the University of Michigan, rejection can impact on our neural networks in ways that our brains associate with physical pain.
 In a 2010 study into somatosensory representations, researchers viewed volunteers' brain activity when stimulated with feelings of rejection by using an MRI scanner.

 In this particular research programme, the people under observation had suffered from a relationship breakdown.
 To provoke a response, an image of their former partner appeared before them.
 What the MRI scan revealed is that the secondary somatosensory cortex and dorsal posterior insula became active.
 These are the sections of the brain known to associate with feelings of pain.

 “Feeling rejected is something that will happen whether we like it or not.
 Understanding this is the first step in learning how to cope with it.”

 So, if you think that mental anguish caused by rejection and dealing with hurt is all in your mind, then you may need to reassess your position.
 It seems that scientists can induce pain in their volunteers merely by reminding them of rejection.
 What's more, this evidence holds true in almost 90 per cent of cases.